cloudfoundry/diego-release/README.md

         bosh upload release https://bosh.io/d/github.com/cloudfoundry-incubator/garden-linux-release

+If you wish to upload a specific version of garden-linux-release, or to download the release locally before uploading it, please consult directions at [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-incubator/garden-linux-release).

 1. Upload the latest etcd-release:

         bosh upload release https://bosh.io/d/github.com/cloudfoundry-incubator/etcd-release

+If you wish to upload a specific version of etcd-release, or to download the release locally before uploading it, please consult directions at [bosh.io](http://bosh.io/releases/github.com/cloudfoundry-incubator/etcd-release).

 1. Create, upload, and deploy the Diego release: